CarlGao4/Muse-Sounds/status.md

 Some of the soundfonts have failed to extract or convert.
 Here is the list of them.
 Instruments which haven't been extracted is not listed.

 `Realtime` SFZ files are not listed here.

-### Muse Choir

-#### Altos

-- `SFZ\Altos - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ahh - Staccatissimo.sfz`.
-- `SFZ\Altos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Mmm - Staccatissimo.sfz`.
-- `SFZ\Altos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ooh - Staccatissimo.sfz`.

-#### Basses

-- `SFZ\Basses - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ahh - Staccatissimo.sfz`.
-- `SFZ\Basses - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Mmm - Staccatissimo.sfz`.
-- `SFZ\Basses - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ooh - Staccatissimo.sfz`.

-#### Sopranos

-- `SFZ\Sopranos - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Ahh - Staccatissimo.sfz`.
-- `SFZ\Sopranos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Mmm - Staccatissimo.sfz`.
-- `SFZ\Sopranos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Ooh - Staccatissimo.sfz`.

-#### Tenors

-- `SFZ\Tenors - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Ahh - Staccatissimo.sfz`.
-- `SFZ\Tenors - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Mmm - Staccatissimo.sfz`.
-- `SFZ\Tenors - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Ooh - Staccatissimo.sfz`.

-### Muse Percussion

-#### Mark Tree

-- `SFZ\Mark Tree - Hits - Gliss Down.sfz`: When trying to activate this file by adding "ArpeggioDown", `SFZ\Mark Tree - Rolls - Gliss Down.sfz` takes higher priority so this file can't be activated.

-### Muse Strings

-#### Violins 1

-- `SFZ\Violins 1 - Fall.sfz`: According to the metadata file, `SFZ\Violins 1 - Sustain Fall.sfz` should only be activated `ForDuration="|4"`, which I guess means that the note should have a duration equals to or less than 4 16th notes.
-But all notes added "Fall" symbol will activate `SFZ\Violins 1 - Sustain Fall.sfz` instead of `SFZ\Violins 1 - Fall.sfz` even if the note has a duration more than 4 16th notes.